1775 Old Ferry Road

 Considered by many to be one of the finest small local museums in Virginia, the Gwynn’s Island Museum represents the history and culture of Gwynn’s Island and Mathews County.
 Ancient fossils, Indian artifacts are displayed as are items from Colonial times, the Revolutionary War, and the Civil War.
 The Black American History of Gwynn’s Island is well documented, as are the Military, the Merchant Marine, the watermen, the boat builders and all those people of Gwynn’s Island and Mathews County who have left us their heritage.

-A recent entry in our Guest Book reads as follows: “I love the way America maintains and honours its history.
-The best Museum I’ve seen.
+A recent entry in our Guest Book reads as follows: “I love the way America maintains and honors its history.
+The best museum I’ve seen.
 Love it.
 Thank you.”
 Sue Withers, NQ Australia.
 5/18/13